Croatia: Study Abroad Maymester 2014

 Program fees will be billed in stages beginning immediately after acceptance, according to the Program Fee schedule below.
 Tuition and university fees will be billed according to the regular UGA payment calendar for tuition.

 Program fee schedule

-Feb.
-1, 2013: $200 application fee due.
+Jan.
+31, 2014: $200 application fee due.
 UGA students will be billed on their student account.
 Non-UGA students should submit a check together with the application (we cannot accept cash).
-This fee will be applied towards the total program fee of $2800 if you are accepted; it is refundable only if you are not accepted into the program.
+This fee will be applied towards the total program fee if you are accepted; it is refundable only if you are not accepted into the program.

 Any graduate students on assistantship must also apply for the Dean's Award for International Study upon acceptance into the program.

 Tuition may be partially covered by the HOPE scholarship for eligible students.
 Although no program-specific scholarships are available, the program is partly supported by a generous grant from Dr. and Mrs. Lawrence Phillips, which allows us to keep our program fee low.
 Students